PrototypeJam/agento6-web/README.md

 ## License

-This project is licensed under MIT License - see the LICENSE file for details.
+This project is licensed under Apache 2 License - see the LICENSE file for details.